EF3A/CSAPPBombLab/README.md

+This is an x86-64 bomb for self-study students.
-# Downloaded from the CS:APP 3e Student's site.
+Downloaded from the CS:APP 3e Student's site.

 # Attention CMU Students!

 It is a violation to your University's regulation to read my solution if you are or will be enrolled in 15-213, or other code-shared courses.

-This is an x86-64 bomb for self-study students.